 Treating aspiration pneumonia usually requires a hospital stay and a course of antibiotics.
 Patients may be fed during hospitalization with an NG Tube (naso-gastric tube, inserted through the nose and down the esophagus to the stomach), which allows the patient to receive liquid nutrition.
 If swallowing difficulties continue, physicians may discuss the use of a G-tube (gastric tube) with the family.
 Surgery is required to insert a tube directly through the front of the belly into the stomach and the patient then receives all or most of his/her nutrition via frequent "feedings" during the day and/or night.
 This feeding can be done by hand using a syringe or by using a machine that will drip the liquid through the tube into the stomach.
 Either way, the patient must be sedentary for a period of time in order to receive the food.

 Artificial hydration is the process of giving intravenous fluids—i.e., fluid given using a tube in the veins.
 In the past, artificial hydration was used to prevent death from dehydration, which was considered a painful way to die.
 We now know that gradual dehydration is not painful; rather, it brings a lessening of awareness about discomfort, so that the person slides naturally toward death.
 If the body is shutting down, it cannot rid itself of the excess fluids given by IV and thus the fluid builds up in the lungs and leads to shortness of breath.
 Dry mouth is treated more effectively with good mouth care than by IV fluids.
 With hospice care, it has been the practice not to give IV hydration when someone is close to death.
 Naturally, pain and other symptoms are still treated as they occur.
-As with a feeding tube, at the end of life, IV hydration can prolong dying rather than prolong living.
+As with a feeding tube in the advanced stages of an illness, IV hydration can prolong dying rather than prolong living.

 With or without feeding tubes, patients can learn swallowing techniques to reduce the likelihood of aspirating.
 Caregivers can also help by preparing "thick liquid" diets (thin cream of wheat, mashed potatoes, thickened broths for example), that are easier to swallow, and by avoiding thin liquids and things that require chewing.
 Some people can enjoy eating small amounts this way, even when they are receiving their primary nutrition through a tube.